Biomolecular condensate: Nuclear condensates

 Other nuclear structures including heterochromatin form by mechanisms similar to phase separation, so can also be classified as biomolecular condensates.

-RNAs with triplet expansion that produce neurodegenerative disorders can also independently form RNA foci in vitro or in mammalian nuclear.
+RNAs with triplet expansion that produce neurodegenerative disorders can also independently form RNA foci in vitro or in mammalian nuclei.
 This phenomenon is further reconsituted in bacteria E. coli, by expressing engineered CAG repeats, providing strong evidence that these RNA repeats phase separate without the need of additional proteins.